endeavouros-team/endeavouros-DE-fixes/plasma/current_fixes.md

 `org.kde.konsole.desktop`

-to not show corrupted discover icon
+to not show corrupted discover icon.

+We need to update the file if it changes somehow in the !(plasma-desktop)[https://archlinux.org/packages/extra/x86_64/plasma-desktop/] package what originally ships it.